-There are hundreds of thousands of us struggling to meet high monthly payments on our car loans.
+There are hundreds of thousands of us struggling to meet high monthly payments on our car loans, meaning we might be looking at selling a car with finance owing.
 Keeping up with the payments is difficult enough but what makes it worse for many of us is the reality that the car we're driving may only be worth a fraction of the finance owing on it.

 “Negative equity”, a phrase normally reserved for houses, is used to describe a situation where the owner of a financed asset owes more to the bank than the asset is actually worth.
 It's never a nice position to be in but at least with a house there's a chance that some time in the future it will regain its lost value.
 Not so with a car and recent changes to the way we tax our cars in this country have seriously devalued larger petrol cars hitting many of us very hard in the pocket.